Classics-Craftworks/.github/profile/README.md

 # Classic36 Media

-We (there is no "we" - it's just me, Classic36) create stupid data packs for Minecraft Java Edition.
-Sometimes they're actually useful.
+We (there is no "we" - it's just me, Classic36) create stuff for Minecraft Java Edition.
+Sometimes that stuff is actually useful.

 **Links:**
 - [Better Craftables](https://modrinth.com/datapack/better-craftables), a Minecraft data pack available on Modrinth